alfierushby/hyper-heuristic/README.md

     test.startTest();

 It is recommended to set DEBUG to false to see the results of the tuning.
 Modify the hyper heuristic termination conditions in its class for differing run lengths.

+## DEBUG Mode
+If you require the hyper heuristic to output to the console with its implementation specific information (function values, etc) set
+DEBUG to true in the Config class.